Ajman Specialty General Hospital

-Ajman Specialty General Hospital is private hospital located in Ajman in the United Arab Emirates.
-The hospital offers out-patient services and covers a wide range of specialties and it has more than 170 employees.
+Ajman Specialty General Hospital is a semi-government general hospital located in Ajman, United Arab Emirates.
+The hospital offers outpatient services, covers a wide range of specialties, and has more than 170 employees.

 History

-The Ajman Specialty General Hospital was the first hospital in Ajman established in May 2008 by decree of the ruler of Ajman, his highness Sheikh Humaid Bin Rashid Al-Nuaimi.
+The Ajman Specialty General Hospital was established under Ruler Decree No. 5 of 2008 as the first government hospital in Ajman by decree of the ruler of Ajman, his highness Sheikh Humaid bin Rashid Al-Nuaimi.

+In December 2015, Emiri Decree No. 9 of 2015 reorganised the hospital as a public entity wholly owned by the Government of Ajman, with legal status, financial independence, and an independent budget.

+In July 2020, the hospital signed an agreement with Burjeel Specialty Hospital in Sharjah to refer patients for surgical procedures, advanced specialist treatment, and medical admissions.

+In September 2022, Ajman Specialty General Hospital and Burjeel Specialty Hospital signed a public-private agreement under which Burjeel was to support the operation and management of Ajman Specialty General Hospital.